 No, wait, that’s how I enjoy Mean Girls.
 I mean – Incognito Mode!
 That’s what I meant to say!

-But seriously, did you know that, even if you use your browser’s Incognito Mode, your online antics can still be tracked by your Internet Service Provider, the government and that guy who seems to spend the whole day using his laptop on the Wi-Fi hotspot at Starbucks?
+But seriously, did you know that, even if you use your browser’s Incognito Mode, third parties can still track your online activities?
+Third parties can include your Internet Service Provider, the government, and that guy who seems to spend the whole day using his laptop on the Wi-Fi hotspot at Starbucks.

 In this article, I’ll cover what Incognito Mode is and how you can enable it in the browser you use.
 I’ll also explain why this privacy-enhancing mode doesn’t offer as much protection as you may think.